Identification Design: Introduction

 \section{Introduction}

 Frequentist data analysis is standard in regulatory evaluations of medical interventions and in scientific publishing.
-At the same time, existing models of strategic communication typically study Bayesian decision makers who filter evidence through an exogenous prior.
-Empirical researchers are themselves economic agents who face private incentives and might therefore be tempted to selectively disclose information, even when what they do disclose must accurately reflect their data.
+At the same time, empirical researchers are themselves economic agents who face private incentives and may therefore be tempted to selectively disclose information, even when what they do disclose must accurately reflect their data.
 How should an objective decision maker respond?

-In our model, the decision maker observes the distribution of signals generated by an information structure.
-He understands the stochastic relationship between states and signals, and views any distribution of states that rationalizes the distribution of signals as plausible.
-The decision maker's payoffs are state-dependent; he ranks actions according to their worst-case payoff over the partially identified set of plausible state distributions; and the information structure \emph{implements }an action if it is worst-case optimal under that structure.
-Our model is directly applicable to causal inference.
+Existing models of strategic communication typically study Bayesian decision makers who filter evidence through an exogenous prior.
+In our model, the decision maker observes the population distribution of signals generated by an information structure.
+He understands the stochastic relationship between states and signals; views any admissible distribution of states that rationalizes the observed distribution of signals as plausible; and evaluates actions by their worst-case payoff over the set of all such state distributions.
+An information structure \emph{implements }an action if that action is worst-case optimal under that structure.

-Consider the classical treatment effects environment with binary outcome $Y$, binary treatment $T$, covariate $X$, and potential outcomes $(Y_{0},Y_{1})$.
-Treatment is unconfounded, the assignment mechanism $P(T\mid X)$ is known, and the joint distribution of $(Y,X,T)$ identifies $\mathbb{E}[Y_{0}]$ and $\mathbb{E}[Y_{1}]$.
-In contrast, if the decision maker observes only the marginal distribution of $(Y,T)$, then uncertainty about how potential outcomes vary with $X$ translates into uncertainty about the consequences of each policy.
-There are situations in which a fully informed decision maker declines the treatment while a partially informed decision maker accepts it.
+This framework is directly applicable to causal inference.
+Consider the classical treatment-effects environment with binary $Y$, binary treatment $T$, covariate $X$, and potential outcomes $(Y_{0},Y_{1})$.
+Treatment is unconfounded and the assignment mechanism $P(T\mid X)$ assigns each treatment to every covariate group with positive probability.
+If the policymaker observes the joint distribution of $(Y,T,X)$ then the average counterfactual outcomes $\mathbb{E}[Y_{0}]$ and $\mathbb{E}[Y_{1}]$ are exactly identified.
+In contrast, if the policymaker observes only the marginal distribution of $(Y,T)$ then the joint distribution of outcomes, treatments, and covariates is partially identified and the consequences of treating the untreated are uncertain.
+As we demonstrate in Section \ref{Section: motivating example}, there are situations in which a fully informed policymaker chooses one treatment while a partially informed policymaker chooses another.